hacksu/mongodb-lesson/README.md

 }
 ```

 So this pattern of storing data entries with labels that indicate their meaning is a common one in programming.
 In fact, you could say that whenever you make a variable in a programming language, you're storing a data entry with a label - the variable name - attached.
-In the context of a database, though, we're going to go one step further and store multiple documents like this, each with their own value attached to the label "name"; MongoDB is set up to store collections of documents, meaning a whole bunch of, for example, people, and there's an obvious use case for a database like this.
+In the context of a database, though, we're going to go one step further and store multiple documents like this, each with their own value attached to these labels, like for this example each document would have a different value for "name"; MongoDB is set up to store collections of documents, meaning a whole bunch of, for example, people, and there's an obvious use case for a database like this.

-_TODO: create database with pokedex.json from this repo_
+_TODO: create database with pokedex.json from this repo, with normal users able to read from pokedex, read/insert/update in PC, and not create new collections, if possible_

 This is how you connect to a database that contains Pokemon: